nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The proposed undo/redo mechanism is facilitated by `VersionedProgrammerError`.
+It extends `ProgrammerError` with an undo/redo history, stored internally as an `programmerErrorStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedProgrammerError#commit()` — Saves the current address book state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedProgrammerError#undo()` — Restores the previous address book state from its history.
-* `VersionedAddressBook#redo()`
+* `VersionedProgrammerError#redo()`
 * ores a previously undone address book state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitProgrammerError()`, `Model#undoProgrammerError()` and `Model#redoProgrammerError()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedProgrammerError` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.

 ![UndoRedoState0](images/commands/UndoCommand/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th student in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#commitProgrammerError()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `programmerErrorStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/commands/UndoCommand/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new student.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The `add` command also calls `Model#commitProgrammerError()`, causing another modified address book state to be saved into the `programmerErrorStateList`.

 ![UndoRedoState2](images/commands/UndoCommand/UndoRedoState2.png)